Marie Zimmermann: Awards

 Zimmermann won the Logan Prize for Jewelry and Silverware from an exhibition at the Art Institute of Chicago in 1924.

 Legacy

 After her retirement, Zimmermann lost some of her public recognition.
 In the 1980s, her nephew decided to continue her legacy by placing her art in various museums.

-Works by Marie Zimmermann are included in the collections of the Columbus Museum (the Persian Box, in silver and ivory with applied lapis lazuli, pearls, jade and malachite), the Art Institute of Chicago, Carnegie Museum of Art, Los Angeles County Museum of Art, Metropolitan Museum of Art, Minneapolis Institute of Art, Museum of Fine Arts in Boston and Wolfsonian-FIU.
+Works by Marie Zimmermann were collected by the Columbus Museum (the Persian Box, in silver and ivory with applied lapis lazuli, pearls, jade and malachite), the Art Institute of Chicago, Carnegie Museum of Art, Los Angeles County Museum of Art, Metropolitan Museum of Art, Minneapolis Institute of Art, Museum of Fine Arts in Boston and Wolfsonian-FIU.
 Her papers are held at the Winterthur Museum, Garden and Library.

 The Marie Zimmermann Farm was added to the National Register of Historic Places in 1979.